 VIP CCW Services teaches non-resident CCW Permit classes and California CCW Permit classes and firearms instruction throughout Southern California to include the following counties: Los Angeles, Orange, Ventura, San Luis Obispo, San Bernardino, Riverside, San Diego.
 We also teach in Northern California by advanced arrangement.

 Q: Do I get a certificate once I complete the class?

 Yes.
 Students who satisfactorily complete our Multi State classes receive a certificate.
 On the certificate at minimum will include the Instructors Name, State Instructor Certification Seal, NRA Handgun Instructor Number and Students full legal name.
-When students complete our Los Angeles County CCW Permit Class, they receive a certificate certifying that they have complete training requirements as per CA Penal Code 26165.
+When students complete our Los Angeles County CCW Permit Class, they receive a certificate certifying that they have completed the training requirements as per CA Penal Code 26165.

 Q: The multi-state CCW Class taught by VIP CCW Services meets the pre-requisite requirements for several state’s non-resident CCW Permits.
 Once I complete the class, I can immediately apply for non-resident CCW permits.
 Utah shall issue a permit within 60 days.
 Why would I want more than one non-resident CCW Permit?